FAQ

 keyboard_arrow_down

-School nominations serve as additional support for your application.
+School nominations add a point of strength to your application.
 However, they do not guarantee advancement into any round.
-Nominations will be assessed holistically with the strength of your entire application.

 How do I become nominated by my school?